Minoru/blog.tty8.org/posts/2016-08-05-pre-compressing-files-with-hakyll.markdown

 separate rules for different filename extensions.
 If you have a Markdown file compiled into HTML and a bunch of SVG files that are just copied over, you'll have to write two rules.
-If you find a way to scrap that boilerplate, please let me know; my email is at the end of this article.
+If you find a way to scrap that boilerplate, please let me know; my email is at the end of this post.

 $break$